Standard Terms and Conditions

 Section 1.2.
 Representations and Warranties of the Client.
 In connection with this retention, and for any and all subsequent matters, the Client (each individually, respectively, if more than one) represents and warrants to the Firm that:

-(C) the Client does not purpose, intend or plan to use the services of the Firm, either directly or indirectly, to engage in or further any unlawful activity.
+(E) the Client will not use or attempt to use the services of the Firm to directly or indirectly engage in or further any unlawful activity.